azhirnov/as-en/AE/engine/docs/DeviceProperties.md

 source: [DeviceProperties.h](../src/graphics/Public/DeviceProperties.h)

+Use `DeviceProperties const&  RenderTaskScheduler().GetDeviceProperties()` to get runtime limits for the current GPU.

+Use `static constexpr DeviceProperties  DeviceLimits;` to get compile time limits which is compatible with most GPUs.

 ## ResourceAlignment

-This constants is used to calculate data alignment for uniform, storage and vertex buffers.
+These constants are used to calculate data alignment for uniform, storage and vertex buffers.
-Constants used in C++ code to store data for GPU usage.
+Constants are used in C++ code to store data for accessing them in the GPU.

 * `minUniformBufferOffsetAlign`</br>
 `minStorageBufferOffsetAlign`</br>